zstoebs/Daily-Coding-Problem/November 2019/README.md

 - 11/18/2019: Given a collection of intervals, find the minimum number of intervals you need to remove to make the rest of the intervals non-overlapping.

+- 11/19/2019: You are given an array of nonnegative integers.
+Let's say you start at the beginning of the array and are trying to advance to the end.
+You can advance at most, the number of steps that you're currently on.
+Determine whether you can get to the end of the array.